 If you’re a dog owner and used to work full-time, you remember how hard it was to make sure your pet got its daily exercise.
 Dog walkers take the day shift, so that office workers don’t have to race home when the workday is over.
 If cats are more your speed, or you’re an equal-opportunity animal lover, pet sitting while clients go on vacation is a great way to put a little extra money in your pocket.
 Apps like Rover and Wag make it simple to get started.

 Perhaps the ultimate work-from-home job, blogging has no formal training — you just need a way with words and enough comfort with technology to learn how to use various content management systems.

 If you're really tech-savvy, you may be able to turn that into a job handling a company's social media accounts.
-Although this is a job that tends to skew younger (and doesn't typically pay all that well), there are social media roles where a more seasoned voice is preferred.
+Although this is a job that tends to skew younger, there are social media roles where a more seasoned voice is preferred.

 The 10 Best Part-Time Jobs for Seniors

 Whether you have to work, want to supplement your income, or just hope to stay active in retirement, part-time work is common among senior citizens.
 Some part-time work is better for older workers than others.
 Let’s face it: no matter how fit you are, you’d probably prefer to leave the physically challenging stuff to younger workers who aren’t as worried about throwing out their backs, etc.

 The good news is that there are part-time jobs to suit every preference, professional background, and skill set.
 Whether you want to work in the great outdoors or from the comfort of your home office, one of these gigs could be a good fit for you.